 By opening accounts with multiple brokers, it increases the number of day trades you can execute in a five day time frame.
 For example, if you sign up for three accounts with three different brokerages it triples the number of trades you can place without being classified as a pattern day trader.
 The only problem with this method is the more accounts you have, the more complicated filing taxes will become.
 Despite the tax issue, this is a legal way to bypass the PDT rule.
 Brokers I recommenced with this method include Etrade, Charles Schwab and TD Ameritrade.
 They all have low account minimums and provide the best overall value.
 Don’t be cheap, pay commissions for better executions.
 Resist using free brokers like Robinhood because their fills are poor, so you’ll be at a massive disadvantage.

-Offshore brokers such as SureTrader and TradeZero allow you the bypass the PDT rule.
-SureTrader is based in the Bahamas and only require a minimum deposit of $500 to get started.
-Despite the obvious advantages of SureTrader, they don’t have a positive reputation.
-They charge higher commissions / extra fee’s and customer support is terrible.
-Tradezero is also located on the tropical island of the Bahamas.
-Tradezero doesn’t accept US customers, so they are an option for international traders.
+Offshore brokers such as TradeZero allow you to bypass the PDT rule.
+They are located on the tropical island of the Bahamas.
+TradeZero doesn’t accept US customers, so they are an option for international traders.
 As their name suggests, they offer free limit orders and charge $0.005 for market orders.
 The main downside to TradeZero is they get paid to route their order flow to certain market centers.
 This means you’re likely to receive bad fills.
 Once again there are tax implications to consider before signing up.
 Asking a CPA for advice would be the best option on this matter.

 If you have $20,000 and need an extra $5,000, asking a family member for a loan is an option, albeit slightly desperate.
 In an ideal world, it would be better to get a loan from your parents.
 Just tell them you won’t actually trade with their money, you only need the money in your account to meet requirements.
 I personally wouldn’t feel comfortable asking friends for a loan.
 Definitely, the best way to test the strength of your friendship.
 Also, avoid bank loans or peer-to-peer lending websites where the APR is high.
 Although receiving a loan is risky at least you will be able to select the best broker available.